tkubica12/kubernetes-demo/demo/README.md

 Traffic generator is deployed so we can see some traffic in monitoring.

+### Dashboard and visibility
 Checkout Linkerd dashboard (including Grafana) at [http://linkerd.i.cloud.tomaskubica.in](http://linkerd.i.cloud.tomaskubica.in)
 Login is tomas/Azure12345678.

+Checkout Application Insights for OpenCensus instrumented application and how Linkerd enhanced this data.

+### Retry

 Test retry policy.
 Access service with no retry policy (failRate means % of requests that will cause crash).
 You will likely see failed responses.